 Rehabilitation services include individualized therapy sessions, personally designed for each patient after careful evaluation.
 Multiple types of physical therapy are available, including occupational therapy, physical therapy speech therapy and restorative therapy.

-Social work activities at our Center for Rehabilitation include:
+Case management activities at our Center for Rehabilitation include: